markusmoenig/Eldiron/eldiron-source-concept.md

 This runtime would be useful beyond Eldiron Source.
 Eldiron Creator could also offer "Preview in Terminal" for any `.eldiron` project.

+Graphical source play should still compile to `.eldiron` first.
+For example, `client_mode = "3d"` can build source text-map regions into Eldiron's generated first-person 3D geometry, set the player to first-person grid input, and launch the normal graphical client. `client_mode = "2d"` should use the graphical 2D client path.
+Eldiron Source remains the compiler and source tooling layer, not a second graphical runtime.

 ## Formatting and TUI Infrastructure

 Because terminal play needs formatted output, Eldiron will eventually need